top of page

 Trauma

-Trauma is an emotional response to a distressing event or situation that breaks your sense of security.
-Traumatic experiences often involve a direct threat to life or safety.
-However, anything that leaves you feeling significantly overwhelmed or isolated can result in trauma.
-While it is not uncommon for people to deal with fear and anxiety during and immediately after a traumatic event, everyone’s emotional response is unique.
-Some people will naturally recover with time, while others may continue to experience trauma and stress-related symptoms that can include fear/panic, guilt, shame, avoidance, anger, racing thoughts, sleep disturbance, and physical symptoms.
-With the help of a psychologist, you can work towards reflecting on and processing trauma-related emotions, thoughts, and assumptions you have drawn about yourself and the world while also developing coping skills to adaptively move forward.
+Trauma is an emotional response to a distressing event or situation that disrupts your sense of safety and security.
+While traumatic experiences often involve a direct threat to life or physical well-being, any event that leaves you feeling deeply overwhelmed, helpless, or isolated can result in trauma.
+It is natural to experience fear and anxiety during or immediately after such events, but everyone’s emotional response is unique.
+Some individuals may gradually recover with time, while others might continue to face lingering trauma-related symptoms.
+These symptoms can include fear, panic, guilt, shame, anger, avoidance behaviors, racing thoughts, sleep disturbances, or even physical manifestations of stress.
+Working with a psychologist can provide a supportive space to explore and process the emotions, thoughts, and beliefs shaped by your trauma.
+Together, you can reflect on how these experiences have impacted your view of yourself and the world while building effective coping strategies to help you move forward in a healthy and adaptive way.
+Healing from trauma is a journey, but with the right support, it is possible to regain a sense of safety, balance, and resilience.

 Cancer Support